atfranc2/Topic-Modeling-and-Network-Analysis-of-Political-News-Articles/README.md

 ## Dataset
 The dataset contains 1736 documents collected from online political news articles from 475 different news organizations written between February 1st, 2020 and March 6th, 2020.
 We used the Microsoft Azure Bing News Search API to collect links to political news articles.
 Once the article links were obtained we scraped the article text from each website using the BeautifulSoup module in Python.
 The search terms used to collect article links are listed below:

-Query Terms | Query Terms Continued
+**Table 1:** Terms used in the Bing search query to collect article links Query Terms | Query Terms Continued
 ------------ | -------------
 USA Election Politics | Democratic National Convention 2020